Top Tips to Create an Engaging and Useful Chatbot

 Establish goals

-Goals are very important as it is the guiding factor for both brand and the users.
+Goals are very important as they are the guiding factor for both the brand and the users.
 The purpose of chatbots can be to provide online support, book orders for the customers, and help solve any customer grievances.
-The company can work towards customising the communication pattern of the bot once the goal is set.
+The company can work towards customizing the bot’s communication pattern once the goal is set.

 -

 The chatbots are easy to communicate with.
-Brands should avoid complicated technical jargons and keep the language simple.
+Brands should avoid complicated technical jargon and keep the language simple.
 The customers are from all sec, so keeping complex words can confuse them.
-The user expects only responsiveness and expects answers to his/her questions.
+The user expects only responsiveness and answers to his/her questions.

 Bots need to keep the conversation flowing and engaging.
 Bots can also add value to the conversation by sharing some discount/offers/other information that can prove useful.
 The value addition keeps the chatbots apart from others.